Venice | a journey inside Pollock’s Alchemy

 Right: Jackson Pollock at work, 1950 / Rudy Burckhardt, photographer.
 Jackson Pollock and Lee Krasner papers, Archives of American Art, Smithsonian Institution.

-The restoration and the study campaigns performed on the artwork, revealed a precise scheme in the realization of the painting, like as Pollock had since the beginning a complete idea of the “architecture” of the work and had arranged it like a conductior does with an orchestra.
+The restoration and the study campaigns performed on the artwork revealed a precise scheme in the realization of the painting, like as Pollock had since the beginning a complete idea of the “architecture” of the work and had arranged it like a conductor does with an orchestra.

 Jackson Pollock, Alchemy, 1947.
 Oil, aluminum (and enamel?) paint, and string on canvas, 114.6 x 221.3 cm.
 Peggy Guggenheim Collection, Venice.
 Alchemy at the Opificio delle Pietre Dure, Florence.
 Photo Opificio delle Pietre Dure.

 The exhibition carries the visitor across a fascinating journey inside the artwork, which is for this event exceptionally exposed without a protective glass to fully reveal the brightness of its colors and the “three-dimensionality” of the painting surface.
-The realization technique adopted by Pollock and the restoration process performed are fully presented, also through multimedia techniques, 3D reconstructions, touch-screen systems, interactive exhibits and historical material provided by the Pollock-Krasner House and Study Center in Long Island.
+The painting technique used by Pollock and the restoration process are fully presented, also through multimedia techniques, 3D reconstructions, touch-screen systems, interactive exhibits, and historical material provided by the Pollock-Krasner House and Study Center in Long Island.

 Alchemy by Jackson Pollock.
 Discovering the Artist at Work